smart-data-models/dataModel.EnergyCIM/ExcHU/doc/spec.md

 ## List of properties

-- `address`: The mailing address.  - `ae`: Major loop PI tag gain factor (Ae).
+- `address`: The mailing address  - `ae`: Major loop PI tag gain factor (Ae).
 Typical Value = 3.
 Default: 0.0  - `ai`: Minor loop PI tag gain factor (Ai).
 Typical Value = 22.
 Default: 0.0  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `atr`: AVR constant (Atr).
 Typical Value = 2.19.
 Default: 0.0  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `emax`: Field voltage control signal upper limit on AVR base (Emax).
 Typical Value = 0.996.
 Default: 0.0  - `emin`: Field voltage control signal lower limit on AVR base (Emin).
 Typical Value = -0.866.
 Default: 0.0  - `id`: Unique identifier of the entity  - `imax`: Major loop PI tag output signal upper limit (Imax).
 Typical Value = 2.19.
 Default: 0.0  - `imin`: Major loop PI tag output signal lower limit (Imin).
 Typical Value = 0.1.
 Default: 0.0  - `ke`: Voltage base conversion constant (Ke).
 Typical Value = 4.666.
 Default: 0.0  - `ki`: Current base conversion constant (Ki).
 Typical Value = 0.21428.
 Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `te`: Major loop PI tag integration time constant (Te).
 Typical Value = 0.154.
 Default: 0  - `ti`: Minor loop PI control tag integration time constant (Ti).
 Typical Value = 0.01333.
 Default: 0  - `tr`: Filter time constant (Tr).
 If a voltage compensator is used in conjunction with this excitation system model, Tr should be set to 0.
 Typical Value = 0.01.
 Default: 0  - `type`: NGSI type.
 It has to be ExcHU
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties